 4. Citizen Promaster Diver Eco-Drive

-The 44mm diameter stainless steel case is extremely sturdy and has a rounded edge design, designed to fit securely on your wrist.
+The 44mm diameter stainless steel case is exceptionally sturdy and has a rounded edge design, designed to fit securely on your wrist.
 However, it is designed to wear over time and only enhance its aesthetic features.
-The bezel features the distinctive Citizen design metaphor with crossed bezel teeth, which helps to soften the aggressive impression of the design while creating a memorable design feature.
+The bezel features the distinctive Citizen design metaphor with crossed bezel teeth, which helps soften the design’s aggressive impression while creating a memorable design feature.
 You can also see how indexes are applied and provide powerful luminance features that enhance readability.

 This watch is also an ISO-certified diver.
-This means that it conforms to the standardization of features and functions required by the International Organization for Standardization (ISO) to be considered a true diving watch.
+This means it conforms to the standardization of features and functions required by the International Organization for Standardization (ISO) to be considered an actual diving watch.
 This Citizen solar-powered dive watch is powered by the Eco-Drive E168 movement with a power reserve of 6 months.

 5. Garmin Forerunner 955 Solar Watch